aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/shapes/delete-all-shapes-inside-the-worksheet/_index.md

 | folder         | string | query    | The folder that contains the document.       |
 | storageName    | string | query    | The storage name where the document resides. |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Shapes/DeleteWorksheetShapes) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Shapes/DeleteWorksheetShapes" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.